dejvoss/cs_cdins-msp3-recipe-book/README.md

 ### Support and advises

 * Thanks to my mentor Reuben for support, patient, time and advises.
+Especially the design advices after which my page looks much better.
 * Thanks to my sister for testing and inserting recipes to page.
 * Thanks to my wife for support, advice and testing visual part of the web.
+* Thanks to code institute to give me possibility to postponed the project submission date.